Age of consent in North America: Honduras

-Honduras, the age of consent is considered to be 14.
+In Honduras, the age of consent is considered to be 14.

 Article 142.
 The stupor of a person older than fourteen (14) and under eighteen (18) years taking advantage of trust, hierarchy or authority, is punishable by six (6) to eight (8) years of imprisonment.
 When rape is committed by deception is punishable by five (5) to seven (7) years of imprisonment.

 Article 143.
 The sexual intercourse with parents or children, brothers, or relationship between adopter and adopted, with stepparent, when the victim is over eighteen (18) years constitutes the crime of incest, will be punished with four (4) to six (6) years of imprisonment and shall proceed under complaint by the injured party or his legal representative.
 When the victim is older than fourteen (14) and under eighteen (18) years, the penalty shall be increased in a medium (1/2).

 Article 144.
 Whoever for sexual character and by force, intimidation or deceit abducts or retains a person shall be punished by imprisonment of four (4) to six (6) years.
 When the victim of this crime is a person under eighteen (18) years of age, it is punishable with the penalty prescribed in the preceding paragraph increased by half (1/2).